 This product by iLove just might be something uLove.
 It comes in a 2-pack, allowing you to keep one stool at the toilet and another at the sink.
 It also has a dual height design, which is perfect for kids who are growing like weeds (those 80-dollar Nikes you just bought?
 They’ll fit for about thirty seconds).

 Some of the pros of this kids step stool include its durability and portability – it’s strong but lightweight.
-It’s also versatile enough to use anywhere in the house (if desired).
-The materials are made without toxic materials.
+It’s also versatile enough to use anywhere in the house (if desired) and it's made of non toxic materials.
 You down with PVC? iLove isn’t either!
 The stool has good grip too, providing kids with stability when they use it.

 In the cons column, the step is a bit narrow for some children.
 The height may be an issue as well – the stool proves too short for certain toilets.
 It may also be too short for small kids using it to wash their hands.
 Kids grow fast (as mentioned above), so some of these issue resolve themselves.

 Dual Height Step Stool for Kids by Secure Home